JRH-1997/Scripts-MKS/Beta-EN.md

 <b>(Original by Jan/KBOE2.
 Permission to redistribute.)</b>
 <br>
 This function shows number of the to share, number of the shared and the credits total of the shared missions.<br> The credits value from when it is count as a to share mission is the same as the value of the label.
-You can change this in the menu.
+You can change this in the menu. <br>
 ![TotalSharedToShare](AfbeeldingenScriptNL/TotalSharedToShareEN.png)

 # Credits Missionlist: